 6.6.2 Guidance to language users

-In addition to the general advice of TR 24772-1 subclause 6.6.5:
+Follow the guidelines of TR 24772-1 clause 6.6.5.

 Check the value of a larger type before converting it to a smaller type to see if the value in the larger type is within the range of the smaller type.
 Any conversion from a type with larger range to a smaller range could result in a loss of data.
 In some instances, this loss is desired.
 Such cases should be explicitly acknowledged in comments.
 For example, the following code could be used to check whether a conversion from an unsigned integer to an unsigned character will result in truncation:

 unsigned int i;